zoraviel/CSS-and-GitHub-intro/assignment/README.md

 <img src="../images/top-of-repo.png" alt="Click link to return to top of repo" width=470>

 Here’s how to go back to the top of this repo.
 Click the link for the repo’s name.
 The link is at the top of this page.

+**Note:** It says *master* because it’s the website, GitHub.com.
+Your branch is only on your desktop right now.